unitn-ASA/Deliveroo.js/README.md

 ## How to play

-Play online from your browser at [deliveroojs.onrender.com/](https://deliveroojs.onrender.com/)
+Play online from your browser at [deliveroojs.onrender.com/](https://deliveroojs.onrender.com/) or at [https://deliveroojs25.azurewebsites.net/](https://deliveroojs25.azurewebsites.net/)

 `a`: left, `s`: down, `d`: right, `w`: up,
 `q`: pickup, `e`: putdown